5 Common Safeguarding Interview Questions (DSL KCSIE 2024)

 • Schools do not need to keep copies of DBS certificates to maintain the single central record.

-• Schools should refer to new guidance on cyber security standards and keeping children safe in out-of-school settings.
+• Schools should refer to new guidance on cybersecurity standards and keeping children safe in out-of-school settings.

 Online safety, DSL and Safeguarding